 Head and Neck Cancer Program: Each year, we complete more than 50,000 patient visits, making us one of the most active head and neck cancer treatment centers in the nation.
 We use advanced diagnostic tools and treatments for head and neck cancers.
 Thanks to our active, nationally recognized research program, patients also have access to a range of clinical trials.

 Swallowing Disorders Program: In this program, we use a unique team approach that includes an otolaryngologist and a speech pathologist.
-Usually, these specialists work in separate locations, requiring patients to schedule multiple appointments to get the care they need.
+At other medical facilities, these specialists work in separate locations, requiring patients to schedule multiple appointments to get the care they need.
 At UCLA Health, we coordinate your care in one convenient setting and quickly set up specialty referrals, if needed.

 Advanced surgery techniques and specialty areas

-Our head and neck specialists are experts in advanced surgical techniques.
-Techniques we use include:
+Our head and neck specialists are experts in advanced head and neck surgery procedures.